StorageB/Google-Sheets-Logging/README.md

    - Select `Go to your-project-name`
    - Click `Allow`

-9. Get the script Deployment ID from the Web App URL (this is not the same as the website URL).
+9. Get the script Deployment ID from the Web App URL (this is NOT the same as the website URL, and this is NOT the same as the Script ID listed under Project Settings > Script ID).

        For example, if the Web App URL is: